Courses may include

 HIMP 1000 - Clinical Pathology for Health Information Management I

-This course will take a systemic approach to clinical pathology and examine the diseases affecting the various systems of the body as studied in ANAP I. Signs and symptoms, etiology, diagnostics, interventions (including Pharmacology), and prognosis for various disorders are emphasized.
+This course will take a systemic approach to clinical pathology and examine the diseases affecting the various systems of the body as studied in ANAP I. Signs and symptoms, etiology, diagnostics, interventions (including Pharmacology), and prognosis for various pathological conditions.
+Disorders and diseases of the following bodily systems are discussed: integumentary, musculoskeletal, circulatory, blood, immune and lymphatics, as well as various physical and mental traumas.
+The pathology of different cancers is discussed.

 HIMP 1001 - Introduction to Coding